SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 3. A vector with the reaction's products (in these case, both reactions have a single product).

 Just like [when the DSL is used], more complicated reactions (featuring e.g. [](@ref ref), [](@ref ref), [](@ref ref), and [](@ref ref)) are possible.
 How to create such reactions is described [here](@ref ref).

+!!! note
+       While `Reaction`s are not explicitly created when models are created via the DSL, these are still declared and stored internally.
+When calling the [`reactions`](@ref) function on a DSL-created `REactionSystem`, you will receive `Reaction`s of the same form as we here have created programmatically.

 ## [Creation of `ReactionSystem`s](@id programmatic_CRN_construction_reactionsystems)
 Finally, we can use our `Reaction` vector as input to the Catalyst's `ReactionSystem` constructor.
 In addition to these, we need two additional arguments: